kimusan/mastui/README.md

 * **Highly Configurable:**
   * Toggle the visibility of each timeline.
   * Configure auto-refresh intervals for each timeline.
-  * Choose between light and dark mode themes.
+  * Choose between light and dark mode and multiple themes - including support for custom themes.
 * **And much more...** including content warning support, SSL verification options, and a detailed help screen.

 ## Screenshots